 To craft an Empty Locator Map, you also need 8 Papers and 1 Compass, just like crafting Map on Java.
-And to craft Empty normal Map, you only need 9 Papers without a Compass.
+However, to craft a normal Empty Map, you need 9 Papers without a Compass.

-You can, however, change normal Map into Locator Map by adding a Compass.
+You can, however, change the normal Map into Locator Map by adding a Compass.

-No matter what your Minecraft edition is, you will always receive Empty Map every time you craft Map.
+No matter what your Minecraft edition is, you will always receive an Empty Map every time you craft a Map.
 The Empty Map is just a Map you haven’t use yet.

 How to Use Map

 After you have crafted an Empty Map, you can start using it by clicking while holding it or click the “Create Map” button if you play on mobile devices.
 Then, the Empty Map will no longer blank and immediately print/draw the terrain around you.

 Sometimes, Map won’t print/draw some areas, this is normal, you need to go to that area, so your Map can start print it.

 The pointer you see on your Map reflects your movement, position, and what you’re facing.
 Pointer can also prevent you from getting lost.